 “Karma,” (your accounts “points,” essentially) doesn’t matter at all.
 It’s best to have at least some karma, but it doesn’t really contribute to the success or failure of your posts.
 So don’t worry about it, and don’t spend time building it unless you enjoy Redditing (like I do).

 Ok… that was officially the longest introduction ever.
-Now let’s talk about how to put it into motion.
+Now let’s talk about how to put it into motion!

-How to promote stuff on Reddit for traffic
+How to do Reddit marketing for traffic

 Promoting your stuff on Reddit for traffic largely depends on finding a good subreddit to post to (hint: I don’t just mean subreddits in your niche).
 And there are a couple of different ways to define what a really good subreddit for your site is.
 Usually, you’ll end up with a handful that work well for your site.